msalamah/whatsapp-chatbot-saas-starter/README.md

 - Features: tenant roster with inspect/delete actions, create/update forms for services + calendar settings, token rotation, delete (non-default tenants).
 Toggle “Show raw tokens” to fetch sensitive fields.
 - The portal persists the last-used base URL and token in `localStorage`; use the Disconnect button to clear it.
 - Audit trail panel surfaces the latest tenant changes by reading from `GET /tenants/activity`.
+- Run `npm run admin:bundle` to emit `apps/admin/dist.tar.gz` for static hosting; CI uploads the same bundle as a build artifact.

 ### Availability & calendar